 STEP THREE TO SHOW UP FOR YOUR LIFE: Act brave

-Maybe I will say that I’m still working on listening.
+I will say that I’m still working on listening.
 I’m still working on it because I know the next step is scariest.
 The next step is what you do with this information.
 I know it requires bravery.
-To speak up, to step up, to volunteer, to share, to change.
+To speak up, to step up, to move, to volunteer, to share, to change.

 It is hard to act brave, in an effective way.
 In a way that genuinely helps someone versus a way that just makes me feel better.
 Being brave isn’t smiling and offering your condolences.
 Being brave means saying ‘me too’, it means getting your hands dirty, it means putting your heart out there, it means offering real practical help.